irvincodes/house-sales-wa-tableau/README.md

 ![excel-data](https://github.com/irvincodes/house-sales-wa-tableau/assets/119061206/efcf33b1-d3df-45fd-bd67-2f24881d6133)

-Above is a screenshot of the excel data source showing the house sales data of the Kings County area during the 2014-2015 period.
+Above is a screenshot of the Excel data source showing the house sales data of the Kings County area during the 2014-2015 period.
 The data table consists of 16 columns and has a total of 21,061 records.

 ## Tableau Public Link